 While living in Africa for 2 years, i've designed service experiences for the public and private sectors in Luanda, Angola.
 Projects ranged from complete restructuring and process design for ministries to also direct to consumer service ecosystems.
 The last included healthcare, telecommunication and Oil & Gas services.

-Tenny Pinheiro lives in San Francisco, CA. He is the author of five books on Design Thinking and Service Design, his latest publications are The Service Startup: Design Thinking gets Lean and Breaking Free From The Lean Startup Religion: The Service Designer Manifesto.
-Both covering the intersection between service design and entrepreneurship.
-Tenny is the founder of the DesignSprintSchool.com, the global community SprintMaster.co and the founder of Hivelab.co, a global incubator program that educates leaders on how to accelerate entrepreneurship through Service Design.
-Tenny also founded and acted as the CEO for the Latam office of Livework, the global pioneer Service Design agency.
-He is a permanent columnist at the influential design blog Core77 where he pens the Design @ Your Service column.
-A top leader and influencer in Service Design, Service Innovation, and Design Thinking, Tenny specializes in the crossing between design and entrepreneurship and mentors startups and advice Fortune 500 companies.
-As a serial entrepreneur and one-time resident of post-war Angola, for whom he designed government services, he understands the challenges of navigating cultural complexities and the need to be adaptive, adept, and agile.
-A cognitive science lover, Tenny is a certified Hypnotherapist by the NGH and a Micro-expression Recognition expert according to the Paul Ekman Institute.
-Recently, graduated as an iOS developer at General Assembly's iOS immersive SF batch, and is currently happily engaged in building amazing Apps.
+Tennyson Dias Pinheiro lives in San Francisco, CA. He is a serial entrepreneur and the author of five books on Design Thinking and Service Design, including The Service Startup: Design Thinking gets Lean and Breaking Free From The Lean Startup Religion: The Service Designer Manifesto.
+Both covering the intersection between Service Design, Agile and entrepreneurship.
+Tenny is the founder of the DesignSprintSchool.com, the global community SprintMaster.co.
+Tenny also founded and was the CEO for the Latam branch of Livework, the global pioneer Service Design agency.
+He is a permanent columnist at the influential American design blog Core77.
+As a one-time resident of post-war Angola, for whom he designed government services, he understands the challenges of navigating cultural complexities and the need to be adaptive, adept, and agile.
+A cognitive science lover, Tenny is also a certified Hypnotherapist by the NGH and a Micro-expression Recognition expert according to the Paul Ekman Institute.
+As an unicorn, a coding designer, Tenny is currently happily engaged in building a couple of mobile-first startups.
 Github: https://github.com/tennydesign

 Tenny's keynote at SDNC Japan (Service Design Network Conference) on why Service Design has to embrace Agile.
 More about it here.

 "To work with Tenny is to ride the road of disruption.
 It does not matter if you are designing experiences, services or processes.
-You will be able to find the path to service innovation."
+You will be able to find a clear path to service innovation."